Menu

 • By decade’s end, membership rebounds back to almost 2,000.

-The 21st Century: High Park Ski Club continues to evolve
+2000s: High Park Ski Club continues to evolve

-• The Blue Mountain hill climb is revived as the annual "Climb every mountain" tradition.
+• The Blue Mountain hill climb is revived as the annual "Climb Every Mountain" tradition.

 • New mission statement approved at the 2019 AGM.